DivineOmega/Soapsuds/README.md

 # Soapsuds

-Soapsuds is a PHP library that allows developers to easily create a SOAP web services from a PHP class.
+Soapsuds is a PHP library that allows developers to easily create a SOAP web service from a regular class.

 ## Installation